Hampton Court Palace

 We’re talking indoor rinks.
 We’re talking open-air rinks.
 And we’re talking about the real reason you want to go ice skating in the first place: soaking up the crisp night air with your closest friends and loved ones boozy hot chocolate and fondue.

-Behold, the best pop-up rinks in London… –
+Behold, the best pop-up ice rinks in London…

-It’s the ultimate ice rink, with beautiful surroundings, DJ nights and a 40ft Christmas tree.
-Skate Lates offer ice-capades that go on into the wee hours, soundtracked by the likes of Girls of Grime, Don’t F**k with Disco, and, er, James Acaster, while the Moët & Chandon rinkside bar, Hotel Chocolat cocoa truck and alpine restaurant from pop-up king Jimmy Garcia take care of the après-skate.
+It’s the ultimate London ice rink, with beautiful surroundings, DJ nights and a 40ft Christmas tree.
+Skate Lates offer ice-capades that go on into the wee hours, while the Whispering Angel rinkside bar and Alpine fondue restaurant from pop-up king Jimmy Garcia take care of the après-skate.

 Hampton Court Palace | Hampton Court

-If Henry VIII hadn’t been so mercilessly riddled with gout, no doubt he would’ve enjoyed a spin on the ice rink now perched outside his majestic abode.
-The mandatory mulled wine and mince pies can be found at the nearby cafe, alongside other delights of the palace grounds, including a cracking maze and a winter lights trail.
+If Henry VIII hadn’t been so mercilessly riddled with gout, no doubt he would’ve enjoyed a spin on the ice rink now perched outside his majestic abode, Hampton Court Palace.
+The mandatory mulled wine and mince pies can be found at the nearby cafe, alongside other delights of the palace grounds, including a cracking maze.

 JW3 | Finchley